infrae/fcrepo/src/fcrepo/README.txt

   ...
   FedoraConnectionException: ...
 The RELS-EXT datastream has improper relationship assertion: dc:title.

 We can also use RDF to create relations between objects.
+For example we can add a relation using the Fedora isMemberOfCollection which can be used to group objects into collections that are used in OAIPMH

   >>> colpid = client.getNextPID(u'foo')
   >>> collection = client.createObject(colpid, label=u'A test Collection')